 Geography is a compulsory subject up to the end of Third Year, when it becomes optional for GCSE and for A Level.
-The study of geography provides an excellent basis for a modern contemporary education.
-As a subject that has elements of the sciences, the arts and social sciences, it complements almost any combination of subjects that could be taken at GCSE or A level.
+The study of geography provides an excellent basis for a contemporary education.
+A subject with elements of the sciences and humanities, classed as a social science, it complements a wide combination of subjects at GCSE and A Level.
 It is a discipline that widens career opportunities because of the research, analysis, interpretation and communication skills which are integral to the subject.

 We encourage our pupils, at whatever level in the school, to be curious about the world; we want to instil a spirit of enquiry and we aim to help them with their ability to think analytically and critically.
-The department has a long history of commitment to both human and physical geography but this artificial divide really appears ever more redundant as students grapple with the real issues of today.
+The department has a long history of commitment to both human and physical geography but this artificial divide really appears ever more redundant as students grapple with the current global issues.

-The department is now well established in recently refurbished accommodation.
 We are one of the first departments in the country to have a dedicated GIS suite (geographic information system) at the heart of the department.
-We also have a dedicated GIS Teaching Support Coordinator to help deliver our ambitious GIS programme.
+We also have a dedicated GIS Teaching Support Coordinator to help deliver our ambitious programme.
 This facility has transformed the way in which we teach geography at Abingdon.

 Regular field excursions are seen as an integral part of the curriculum.
-In recent years the department has organised overseas trips for the sixth form and middle school years to Iceland, India, the Azores, Spain and Finland.
-There is a dedicated L6th field excursions to north Wales for preparation for the A Level Independent Investigation and the Middle school carry out fieldwork in the local area.
+In recent years the department has organised overseas trips for the Sixth Form and Middle School to Iceland, India, the Azores, Spain and Finland.
+There is a yearly Lower Sixth field excursion to north Wales for preparation for the A Level Independent Investigation and the Middle school carry out fieldwork in the local area.

-The department is also an active member of the local branch of The Geographical Association: an impressive lecture programme is organised each year which takes place in Oxford.
+The department is also a member of the local branch of The Geographical Association, an impressive lecture programme organised each year which takes place in Oxford.